robotology/event-driven/README.md

  * performing saccading and attention.
  * ball detection and iCub gaze following.
  * performing automatic stereo vergence.

+Datasets for use in running some of the tutorials off-line can be found on the same page.

 ## How to Install: